interuss/dss/README.md

 communication amongst actively operating USSs with no details about UAS operations stored or processed on the InterUSS Platform.

-## NOTE: This is a NASA UTM Project delta on the original.
-In the future, this can be a
+## NOTE: This is a NASA UTM Project branch specifically for TCL4
-branch or a fork from a publicly-available repo of the InterUSS Platform.
+**In the future, this can be a branch or a fork from a publicly-available repo of the InterUSS Platform.**

 ### Main Differences from the master branch of the InterUSS Platform: